linode/docs/docs/guides/databases/mongodb/getting-started-mongodb/index.md

 { "_id" : ObjectId("62757b4298fcda5eac416191"), "id" : 4, "name" : "Another Entry for Testing" }
     {{< /output >}}

-Learn more about comparison and logical query operations in our guide on [How to Navigate MongoDB Databases](/docs/guides/navigating-mongodb).
+Learn more about comparison and logical query operations in our guide on [How to Navigate Your Data in MongoDB Databases](/docs/guides/how-to-navigate-your-data-in-mongodb-databases).

 ### Updating Documents